A Call for Racial Justice

-We re-commit ourselves to diversity, equity, and inclusion, and to doing the work required to dismantle structural, systemic racism and oppression.
+We re-commit ourselves to diversity, equity, and inclusion, and to do the work required to dismantle structural, systemic racism and oppression.
 Our feminism is, and will continue to be intersectional.

 We commit to hiring staff and working hand-in-hand with a board of directors that is representative of the women and the communities we serve and supporting diverse leadership at the local and state levels.
 Representation matters.

 We commit to strengthening existing partnerships with Vermont racial justice advocates and organizations, including the Spectrum VT Multicultural Youth Program and the Vermont Racial Justice Alliance, and pursuing new partnerships, using our platform to elevate their voices and support their work.

 We commit to working with our board and staff to examine our own policies, procedures, programming, direct services, and organizational culture to ensure they reflect our commitment to racial justice.

 We commit to being a staunch advocate for changes that will shift structures and policies toward gender equity and economic justice for all at the state and local levels, using our privilege and resources to discuss and enact real change on gender and racial injustice in Vermont.